jmccann/ironic/README.md

 Can take up to 5 min before VM will auto power-on.
 Be patient.

+# Inspector

+Currently inspector is configured to run.
+It may cause issues with demo'ing as it runs it's own DHCP server alongside neutrons and we have it running on the same network.
+This is because neutron does not currently serve addresses to 'unknown' systems which is required for discovery.
+Work continues to finalize a solution by having discovery DHCP not serve addresses to systems we DO know about.

+Inspector works by providing a 'default' DHCP/PXE for systems.
+They then boot a discovery ramdisk that gathers system information and POSTs it back to the inspector API.

+To use inspector you use:
+* Register the system in Ironic with:
+ * BMC information
+* Set the system in a manage state
+ * `ironic node-set-provision-state $NODE manage`
+* Inspect the system
+ * `ironic node-set-provision-state $NODE inspect`
+* Put the system back in the pool after inspection is done
+ * `ironic node-set-provision-state $NODE provide`

+Currently BMC Address, MACs, CPU, Disk and Memory are gathered.

+Mapping of discovered node to ironic metadata is done by matching:
+* BMC IP discovered to node registered in Ironic with same BMC address
+* MACs discovered to node registered in Ironic with same MAC (ironic port)

+You can extend inspection by:
+* Adding 'plugins' to the inspector API.
+This is basically creating new API endpoints and mapping how to update the node in ironic.
+* Generating a discovery ramdisk with logic on how to collect the additional information and how to post it to the inspector API
+ * Could create additional discovery elements to manage building an extended discovery ramdisk with diskimage-builder

+By default you can only use inspector with pxe_ drivers.
+However we have PoC'd adding code to agent_ drivers with agent_vbox and it seems to be working fine.
+We will extend the rest of the agent_ drivers as well in the future.

 # Resources

 * http://docs.openstack.org/developer/ironic/drivers/vbox.html - Using Vbox to simulate baremetal nodes for ironic.
 This assumes a base undertanding of how a lot of stuff works already.